No items found.

 Allowing us to ruminate on what drives characters often makes novels engaging and characters memorable.

-Good character development needs careful disclosure of their strengths
+Good character development needs careful disclosure of your characters’ strengths.

 Just like in the real world, fictional characters have strengths and weaknesses.
 How you depict them is critical.
 As with all aspects of fiction, you never want to spoon-feed your reader.